hanabi/hanabi.github.io/README.md

 - In the shell from the previous step, test to see if the website works with the following command:
   - `./run.sh`
-  - (If you get an error about "write EPIPE" and are on Ubuntu, try installing the `python-is-python-3` package.)
   - Now, the website will "run" forever until you press `Ctrl + C` to cancel it (or close the terminal window).
   - In a browser, surf to http://localhost:3000/ in order to see your local copy of the website. <!-- markdownlint-disable-line MD034 -->
 - Now, open VSCode (which is a nice code/document editor).
 From the menu, select "File", then "Open Folder", then select the website folder that we cloned earlier.
 (Or, you can type `code .` in your terminal to open the current directory in VSCode.)